Where can I ride my e-scooter?

 Charlotte Bike Share Permit Requirements.

 Riders can rent an e-scooter using a smart-phone application and then park the e-scooter when their ride ends.
+All e-scooter operators in Charlotte require riders to have a valid driver's license.
 The City of Charlotte welcomes feedback on the E-Scooter Share Pilot Program, which continues through October.

 How do I contact e-scooter share vendors to share feedback or report an issue?

-Bird and Lime will soon be operating e-scooters under this Shared Mobility Pilot Program.
+Bird and Lime are operating e-scooters under this Shared Mobility Pilot Program.
 To contact a customer service and/or local operations manager please see the contact information on the right.

 Please note, per CDOT permit requirements, any e-scooter that is reported for being parked incorrectly is required to be promptly re-parked in a correct manner or removed by the operator within two hours of receiving notice.